 The Johns Hopkins University Campus Safety and Security Office is dedicated to establishing and maintaining a safe and secure environment in which to work and visit.
 The Homewood Communication Center operates 24-hours a day seven days a week at the Homewood Campus.
 In keeping with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, the Campus Safety and Security Office publishes crime reports and security bulletins.
-These may be found on their Campus Safety and Security Website.
+These may be found on the Public Safety Website.

 Campus Security and local emergency services including Baltimore City Police, Fire or Ambulance can be summoned through Homewood’s Communication Center from any campus phone by dialing 6-7777.
 The universal 911 number may also be used to reach Homewood’s Communication Center from any on-campus phone.
 From off-campus, dial (410) 516-4600 to reach security.
 Crime and safety concerns may be reported to Campus Safety and Security by calling on-campus emergency numbers, (410) 516-7777 or 911.
 Additional services include the following:

 - Anonymous Tip Hotline